tristancrushing/ServerlessPHPEnvMagic/README.md

 ## Features

 - Unified access to environment variables across different serverless platforms.
 - Simplified session and request data management in a serverless context.
+(Currently in exploritory development as `$_REQUEST` is not a constant across all Lambda equilivant providers)
 - Comprehensive file system exploration tailored for serverless PHP environments.
 - Optional inclusion of base64 encoded file contents for in-depth environment analysis.
 - Dynamic detection of server resources to tailor environment data retrieval.